tdunning/t-digest/README.md

 and trimmed means.
 The t-digest algorithm is also very parallel friendly making it useful in map-reduce and parallel streaming applications.

-The t-digest construction algorithm uses a variant of 1-dimensional k-means clustering to product a data structure that is related to the Q-digest.
+The t-digest construction algorithm uses a variant of 1-dimensional k-means clustering to produce a data structure that is related to the Q-digest.
 This t-digest data structure can be used to estimate quantiles or compute other rank statistics.
 The advantage of the t-digest over the Q-digest is that the t-digest can handle floating point values while the Q-digest is limited to integers.
 With small